thedev132/hcb/README.md

 ## Quick Start

-This section provides a high-level quick start guide for running HCB with Docker or GitHub Codespaces.
-For more information, please see the [wiki page](https://github.com/hackclub/hcb/wiki/Development).
+This section provides a high-level quick start guide for running HCB with Docker or GitHub Codespaces. <!--For more information, please see the [wiki page](https://github.com/hackclub/hcb/wiki/Development).-->

 Clone the repository or create a new Codespaces instance.